gvwilson/sensibleadventures/nardica/nardica.md

 or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
 He would have dropped her on the dock and walked away.
-The fishing families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, long-suffering wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving,
+The jelly dredging families and docksiders in Rothera never understood why he didn't, and wouldn't have believe that his meek, long-suffering wife had put her hands on her hips and told him in a cold, flat voice that the child was staying or she was leaving,